 Writing a Good Blog in 5 Steps: Your Formula of Success

-If you want to start writing a good blog, you have to fill it with great content – that’s a fact.
+If you want to start and promote your blog, you have to fill it with great content – that’s a fact.
 But what does that really mean?
 Moreover, not all of them know how to do it right.

 Let’s start by putting you, the content creator, in the reader’s shoes.
 Would you read an overly long post?
 Would you stick with it if it was difficult to follow or boring to read?
 No, of course, you wouldn’t.
 You’d give up after a few lines and find a more interesting blog elsewhere.